JamesWP/sqlnotebook/report/newPlan.md

     it is to the problem

 ## Use cases of the system

+> AAAF I think you should also have a use case where the developer needs to be aware of why things are as they are now, i.e., which events (presumably documented as notes and indexed) have led to the system being as it currently is.
+Also, a use case where the notes and code allow you to do impact analysis, i.e., if I change this, do I create havoc in the system or is this change punctual, local and self-contained?

 ### Use case #1
   Developer wants to document information about a development.